Analyzing the optical pumping on the $5s4d\,{}^1D_2-5s8p\,{}^1P_1$ transition in a magneto-optical trap of Sr atoms: results and discussion

 The transition rates $A_1$ and $A_2$ can be determined from the dependence of the MOT loss rate on the excitation fraction $f$ of the $5s5p\,{}^1P_1$ state.
 Figure~\ref{fig:f_tau} shows the dependence of the MOT loss rate on $f$, when the $481\,\mathrm{nm}$ laser is turned off in the case of dual repumping scheme ($461\,\mathrm{nm}+481\,\mathrm{nm}+483\,\mathrm{nm}$).
 The MOT loss rate is then expressed as

 Thus, from the slope in Fig.~\ref{fig:f_tau}, we obtain

+where the uncertainty comes from the least-squares fit.
 Using the branching ratios $B_1$ and $B_2$ in Ref.~\cite{M.S.Safronova2013}, together with the results in Table~\ref{table:ratio} and Eq.~\eqref{eq:MOT_tau}, we determine $A_1=66(6)\,\mathrm{s^{-1}}$ and $A_2=2.4(2)\times10^2\,\mathrm{s^{-1}}$.
 The value of $A_1$ is consistent with our previous result, $A_1=83(32)\,\mathrm{s^{-1}}$~\cite{N.Okamoto2024}.
 In the previous work, the uncertainty in $A_1$ was largely determined by the relatively large uncertainty in the literature value of $A_0$~\cite{L.R.Hunter1986}.
 In the present work, the uncertainty in $A_1$ has been significantly reduced because it is derived without relying on the literature value of $A_0$.

 We also determine $A_0B_0=9.3(9)\times10^2\,\mathrm{s^{-1}}$.
 Using the commonly quoted value $B_0=0.32$ from Ref.~\cite{C.W.Bauschlicher1985}, this yields $A_0=2.8(3)\times10^3\,\mathrm{s^{-1}}$.
 This value is consistent with the experimental value reported in Ref.~\cite{L.R.Hunter1986}, $3.9(1.5)\times10^3\,\mathrm{s^{-1}}$, but significantly deviates from the theoretical value in Ref.~\cite{A.Cooper2018}, $9.25(40)\times10^3\,\mathrm{s^{-1}}$.
 A possible reason for this discrepancy is that the theoretical calculation of $B_0$ in Ref.~\cite{C.W.Bauschlicher1985} is significantly inaccurate.
 We intend to address this issue in future work.